AP US Government & Politics Score Calculator 2026

 Disclaimer: Estimates only—final scores depend on College Board scaling.

-• Composite scaled to 120 points (MCQ 66, FRQ 54).
-We average the last three curves to map composite → 5‑point scale.
+• Composite scaled to 120 points total.
+We average the last three curves to map composite scores to the 5‑point AP scale

-• Practice quantitative analysis: identify correct title, axis & units on graphs/tables.
+• Practice quantitative analysis: Identify correct title, axis labels, and units on graphs/tables.
+Draw conclusions about trends and relate findings to political principle

-• Annotate MCQ passages quickly—note question stem verbs (explain, identify, compare).
+• Annotate MCQ passages quickly: Note question stem verbs (explain, identify, compare, describe) and underline key concepts in stimulus materials [web:19]

 Frequently Asked Questions